 Technical interviewers may ask you to comment on a range of scenarios or hypothetical situations.
 You may not know the answer to everything you are asked, but try to show the interviewer how you might go about solving the problem, or finding the information you would need to answer the question.

-Remember that your interviewer is not just interested in your technical knowledge – they also want to see how you reason, and how you approach problems.
-If you’re totally stumped you may get a few pointers, but you need to be able to pick up the thread and keep going.
+Remember that your interviewer is not just interested in your technical knowledge and abilities – they also want to see how you reason, approach problems, plan and analyse.

 Demonstrate your communication skills

 The interviewer will also look for more personal skills.
 You need to show that you can work well with others and communicate clearly, avoiding technical jargon.